usherlabs/x-twitter-nfts/src/near_indexer/README.md

    cargo install sea-orm-cli
    ```

-3. Copy `.env.example` to `.env` and fill in the necessary values:
+3. Copy `.env.sample` to `.env` and fill in the necessary values:
    ```
-   cp .env.example .env
+   cp .env.sample .env
    nano .env
    ```